yuanz03/tp/docs/UserGuide.md

 **Tips:**
 * Use `find` when you remember part of a player's name but not the full name.
 * To return to viewing all players after a search, use the `list` command.
-* For more advanced filtering by team, position, or injury, use the `filter` command instead.
+* For more advanced filtering by team, position, or injury status, use the `filter` command instead.
 </box>

 **Examples:**